Bhupesh-V/ugit/README.md

 ## Not satisfied? 😒️

-You can read my in my process guide on [**How to undo anything in Git**](https://bhupesh.gitbook.io/notes/git/how-to-undo-anything-in-git)
+You can read my in-process guide on [**How to undo anything in Git**](https://bhupesh.gitbook.io/notes/git/how-to-undo-anything-in-git)

 ## Author